edibotopic/edibotopic-website/content/lab/_index.md

 +++
-title = "Experiments"
+title = "Lab"
-description = "Personal projects for the sake of making and learning." template = "prose.html"
+description = "Experiments for the sake of making and learning." template = "prose.html"

 [extra]
-title = "Experiments"
+title = "Lab"
-subtitle = "Personal projects for the sake of making and learning."
+subtitle = "Experiments for the sake of making and learning."
 +++

 ## Software